What we do

-Launched with a seed funding commitment of €500 million from the European Union, we represent an unprecedented global effort to invest in gender equality and women’s empowerment as a precondition and driver for the achievement of the Sustainable Development Goals.
+Launched with a seed funding commitment of €500 million from the European Union, we represent an unprecedented global effort to invest in gender equality as a precondition and driver for the achievement of the Sustainable Development Goals.

 The Spotlight Initiative is responding to all forms of violence against women and girls, with a particular focus on domestic and family violence, sexual and gender-based violence and harmful practices, femicide, trafficking in human beings and sexual and economic (labour) exploitation.

 As a demonstration fund for action on the Sustainable Development Goals, we are demonstrating that a significant, concerted and comprehensive investment in gender equality and ending violence can make a transformative difference in the lives of women and girls.

 Our interventions focus on six mutually-reinforcing programming pillars:

 Promoting laws and policies to prevent violence, discrimination and address impunity by:

 - Ensuring active and meaningful participation of women

 - Develop fully-financed national action plans on ending violence against women and girls